congbangitiu/FurniScape/README.md

 # 🙏 ACKNOWLEDGEMENTS

-We want to e✔press our sincerest thanks to our lecturer and the people who have helped us to achieve this project's
+We want to express our sincerest thanks to our lecturer and the people who have helped us to achieve this project's
 goals:

 - []()    Assoc.
 Prof. Nguyen Van Sinh